NatemcM/Yeti-Input/README.md

 ## Creating Form Inputs

-Yeti Input supports a number parameters, these are:
+Yeti Input supports a number of parameters, these are:

 * Type: Type of input i.e. Text, Color, Tel, Email
 * Name: Name of the input (`<input name="$name">`)